Bringing summer camp to rural communities across Alaska for nearly 60 years

 Interested in having Camp Fire come to your community?
 Contact Our Rural Team by email or at (907) 257-8811.

 To become a partner and help support our program.
-Contact Melissa Webber, Director of Development at (907) 257-8820.
+Contact Melissa Webber, Senior Director of Development at (907) 257-8820.